 More shocks awaited inside the gate.
 Officers discovered a weird and wild menagerie that included a tiger, a jaguar, and an alligator inside the sprawling estate owned by McKenna, who was known to his friends — as well as his enemies — as Big Mac.
 And for good reason.
 His personality was just as big as his strapping 6-foot-6 frame.

-It didn’t take long for investigators to learn that the victim had no shortage of adversaries, according to Oxygen's “The Real Murders of Orange County,” airing Sunday at 8/7c on Oxygen.
+It didn’t take long for investigators to learn that the victim had no shortage of adversaries, according to Oxygen's “The Real Murders of Orange County."
 But it would take more than a decade to find out the truth behind the deadly hail of bullets and to bring the trio of conspirators responsible for the slaying to justice.

 As authorities worked the case, they began by looking at possible motives for the murder.
 McKenna’s son, Michael, drew early suspicion.
 As the heir to his father’s fortune and seedy-but-lucrative strip clubs, he was in line to benefit from an early inheritance.